ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### ARIA guidance

-A parent row would have the same ARIA expectations of any child row, with the additional need to supply the `aria-expanded` attribute when it was expanded.
+A parent row would have the same ARIA expectations of any child row, with the additional need to supply the `aria-expanded` attribute when it is expanded.

 ## Alternative Implementations / Designs